Breast-conserving Surgery (Lumpectomy)

 Breast-conserving surgery (BCS) involves the removal of cancer while leaving as much normal breast as possible.
 Typically, some surrounding healthy tissue and lymph nodes also are removed.
 Breast-conserving surgery is sometimes called lumpectomy, quadrantectomy, partial mastectomy, or segmental mastectomy depending on how much tissue is taken out.

-• The size of breast that is removed depends on the size and location of the tumor, your breast size, and other factors.
+• The size of breast that is taken out depends on the size and location of the tumor, your breast size and other factors.

 • Breast-conserving surgery lets a woman to keep most of her breast, but makes it likely she will also require radiation.

 • After BCS, many women will have radiation therapy.
-Some women might also get other treatments, such as hormone therapy or chemotherapy.
+Some women might also get other treatments like hormone therapy or chemotherapy.

 • Choosing BCS plus radiation over mastectomy does not have effect on a woman’s chances of long-term survival.